Sai Sai Kham Leng: Political criticism

+Sai Sai Kham Leng faced heavy criticism after hosting his birthday show at Yangon's Inya Lake Garden on April 10, 2024, where tickets were sold for 100,000 kyat per person amidst the civil war outbreak in the country.

 Personal life

-His relationship with actress Wut Hmone Shwe Yee was one of the most fascinating relationships amongst the Burmese celebrity world.
+His relationship with actress Wut Hmone Shwe Yee was one of the most talked-about relationships in the Burmese entertainment industry.
 However, they broke up after some years.
 Sai is single and lives in Yangon.
 He expressed that he was unsure about marriage as he comes from a "broken family".
 He is a Theravada Buddhist.